Public-Address/docs/docs/source/index.rst

-Welcome to Public Address's documentation!
+Welcome to Public Address' documentation!
 ===================================

 **Public Address** is the media relationship management platform for forward thinking public relations and communication professionals.

-Check out the :ref:`gettingstarted` section for help setting up your account and :ref:`firstcampaign` to get started with your first campaign.
+Check out the :ref:`Edit pitches` section for help setting up your account and :ref:`firstcampaign` to get started with your first campaign.

 .. note::